-As described in Section 2.0, the majority of excavated soil generated within laydown yards will be stockpiled on site.
 If any excavated soil exhibits evidence of contamination as described in Section 3.0, it will be sampled as described in Section 3.0 and 8.0.
 In general, all excess excavated soil, that exhibits no historical, visual, or olfactory evidence of contamination will be immediately placed into dump trucks or similar vehicles after excavation for transport off-site.

-If beneficial reuse is not feasible, off-site disposal locations will be identified for each type of potential construction derived waste (soil, vegetation, asbestos, spill cleanup, etc.) These locations will be identified for each Segment of the Project and will be submitted to DPS for approval prior to construction and update as needed during the regular construction progress meetings.
-Erosion and sediment controls for temporary stockpiles are described in the Stormwater Pollution Prevention Plan (SWPPP) (Appendix G of the EM&CP) and the Erosion and Sediment Control Plans (Appendix C of the EM&CP).
+If beneficial reuse is not feasible, off-site disposal locations will be identified for each type of potential construction derived waste (soil, vegetation, asbestos, spill cleanup, etc.) These locations will be identified and will be submitted to DPS for approval prior to construction and update as needed during the regular construction progress meetings.
+Erosion and sediment controls for temporary stockpiles are described in the Stormwater Pollution Prevention Plan (SWPPP) and the Erosion and Sediment Control Plans (Appendix F of the EM&CP)